Easy-to-make Imperial Lobster – Explore Chinese New Year Cuisine

 Imperial Lobster

-A visual masterpiece of sous-vide imperial lobster.
+A visual masterpiece of sous-vide Imperial Lobster.

 • Can I store leftover sous-vide Imperial Lobster?Yes, you can!
 Store it in an airtight container in the refrigerator.
 To reheat, briefly re-submerge the lobster in the sous-vide bath or gently warm it in a skillet with a bit of butter.